adkelley/purescript-webaudio/README.md

 This library provides PureScript wrappers for the HTML5 [Web Audio API](https://webaudio.github.io/web-audio-api/)

-## WARNING

-We are just awaiting arraybuffer v11.0.1 to be added to the package sets so as to have a clean packages.dhall.

 ## Installation

 $ spago build OR  bower install followed by pulp build